msuhanov/regf/Windows registry file format specification.md

 The *RmId* field contains a GUID of the Resource Manager (RM), and the *TmId* field contains a GUID used to generate a file name of a log file for the Transaction Manager (TM), see the *ZwCreateResourceManager()* and *ZwCreateTransactionManager()* routines.
 The *GUID signature* field is always set to the "rmtm" ASCII string.

-The *Flags* field is used to record the state of the Kernel Transaction Manager (KTM), possible flags are:
+The *Flags* field is used to record the state of the Kernel Transaction Manager (KTM) and the hive, possible flags are:

 Mask|Description
 ---|---
 0x00000000|KTM released the hive
-0x00000001|KTM locked the hive (there are pending transactions)
+0x00000001|KTM locked the hive (there are pending or anticipated transactions) 0x00000002|The hive was defragmented before the latest write operation

 #### Notes
 1. *File offset of a root cell = 4096 + Root cell offset*.
 This formula also applies to any other offset relative from the start of the hive bins data (however, if such a relative offset is equal to -1, it doesn't point anywhere).